Operations

 Generally, I don't create signed contracts for gifted collaborations because, in gifting, we are not offering a monetary fee to influencers for creating content and featuring our brand on their channels.

-The only thing you risk losing by foregoing an influencer contract for gifting campaigns is your product value.
+The only thing you risk losing by foregoing an influencer contract for gifting campaigns is your product value (and some time).

 ⚠️ Note: if you’re asking a creator for usage rights for their content after they post about you, draw up a formal licensing agreement.
 You don’t need a contract while sending the product, but if you’re using any influencer generated content (whether free or paid, short-term or for perpetuity), it’s advisable to have everything formalized.